Raising Goldens is reader-supported. If you click on a link and choose to make a purchase, I may receive a commission at no cost to you.

-If you need a hammer for driving a nail, would you use a saw?
+Would you use a saw if you need a hammer for driving a nail?
 Similarly, if a person wants a protective dog, then why not get the right tool (dog) for the job.

 Golden Retrievers are not frequent barkers but will bark when necessary and can be trained to do so.
 They will also growl if they feel threatened.
-As a warning to potential threats, the Golden Retriever’s barking could be useful.
+As a warning of potential threats, the Golden Retriever’s barking could be helpful.

-The Verdict: Golden Retriever’s do not make adequate protection dogs.
+The Verdict: Golden Retrievers do not make adequate protection dogs.
 The Goldens instinct is friendly, tolerant, and not hostile or aggressive.
-Its natural instincts are at odds with the deeply instilled protective instinct, fearlessness, and vigilance found in dog breeds that are guardians by nature.
+But unfortunately, its instincts are at odds with the deeply instilled protective instinct, fearlessness, and vigilance found in dog breeds that are guardians by nature.